e-mehegan/EmilyMehegan_T2A2/README.md

 ## R8 - Describe your projects models in terms of the relationships they have with each other

 Each of the entities have been given their own models file where relationships have been establish in order to create a functional and organised database with proper relations and connections to entities.
 The relationships created for the models in the application allow navigation and retrieval od data from the database in order to display content, reviews, author, categories and user information efficiently and correctly.
-Through the structured data it allows for relevant recommendations of written content, content that can be grouped by category or author and user interaction to create reviews and rate written content.
+Through the structured data it allows for relevant recommendations of written content, content that can be grouped by category or author and user interaction to create reviews and rate the written content.

 <br>